 - Give yourself more places to put lamps, glasses, and decor items!

-- Area Rug: $280-480 (depending on size)
+ITEM THREE.
+Area Rug: $290-500 (depending on size)

-- 5×8′ is a standard size.
-The next size up is 8×10′.
+- The standard size is 5×8′, then the next size up is 8×10′.

 - Bedroom rugs should be gentle, both in texture and color.
 You want to feel softness on your feet every morning when you get out of bed.
 You also want to see enough of the rug so you can really appreciate the patterns and colours on it!

-- Dresser: $400-800
+ITEM FOUR.
+Dresser: $400-800

-- TIP: In small bedrooms, you could use a small chest of drawers to serve as your nightstand.
+- In small bedrooms, you could use a small chest of drawers to serve as your nightstand.
 This saves you the cost of a nightstand and saves space while providing more drawers for storage.

 |Sofa $1800 – 2500||Bed $400 – 800||TV Stand / Sideboard $400 – 650|